It’s no secret that Greece is an incredibly popular tourist destination. But what are the opportunities for people looking to move there permanently?

 That said, the standard minimum rental contract is three years.
 You might be able to arrange a shorter let, but this will be on a case-by-case basis.
-Monthly payments will often be lower if you commit to a longer contract, however.
+However, monthly payments will often be lower if you commit to a longer contract.

 As with anywhere else, rental prices vary massively depending on the area.
-In Athens, you can expect to pay around €9.50 per square metre, but only €5.25 per square metre in somewhere like rural Thessaloniki.
-The average rental price is around €7.40 per square metre.
+In Athens, you can expect to pay around €9.50 per square meter, but only €5.25 per square meter in somewhere like rural Thessaloniki.
+The average rental price is around €7.40 per square meter.

 It’s safest to deal through an estate agent, as private rentals can often be a minefield for anyone not fluent in Greek.
 Either way, it’ll help to bring a translator along just to ensure there are no snags.

 Rent increases must be stated in the contract, so be sure to read the fine print.
 Similarly, you can only be evicted for not paying rent, so renters generally have more rights in Greece than in countries like the UK or the USA.